justbartlett/blockone-viewer/README.md

 ### Remaining Iotas

-There's more I'd like to tackle on this project, however, being under the weather I wanted to share where I'm at now.
-Kindly let me know if there is refactoring, additional testing, or additional features you'd like to see & I ought to prioritize.

-On testing, I've written tests that encompass the tests that need to be done on each facet of the app, however the menial copy pasta'ing / rinse repeating to achieve a high level of coverage I have not done (yet).
-For example in `__tests__/reducers.js` there are tests for `FETCH_BLOCKS_STARTED` and `FETCH_BLOCKS_SUCCEEDED`, would simply need to copy-paste and replace with `FETCH_HEAD_BLOCK_STARTED`, et. al.

-I haven't refactored the app styles, they were written hastily.
-I'd also like to further break down the block component.
-There is a sketch file where I quickly created a design, if you're interested.
-Typically I create react projects using typescript, in the interest of time, opted for just ES6.
+There's more I'd like to tackle on this project, more robust tewting, I haven't refactored the app styles, breaking down the block component, using typescript throughout.

 ## Installation